omeka-s-modules/ActivityLog/README.md

 ## Events listened to

 By default, the module will listen to the following events.
-Modules may add more events, but are not listed here.
+Modules may add more events, but they are not listed here.

 - `user.login`
 - `user.logout`